 Choosing a piece of Elder Wood

 When choosing a piece of Elder wood, trace back its origins so that you get its strengths and weaknesses.
 Its properties determine if it is perfect for your project.
 Its characteristics, description, and composition of Elderwood help you choose the proper tools for the carving project.
 Take your time since the type of Elder wood determines the quality and durability of your project.
+You should also read our guide on Carving Greenwood.

 Sanding and Preparing the wood